MohammadAlaqtaa/MohammadAlaqtaa/README.md

 - 👋 I’m @MohammadAlaqtaa
-- 📫 How to reach me ? inform me that you want to reach me.
+- 📫 How to reach me ? let me know.